 (a) utilities or pick-ups, having a g.v.w. not exceeding 3.5 tonnes classified under 8704.21.10 or 8704.31.10 of Schedule 3; or

 (b) passenger motor vehicles

 Australia has Free Trade Agreements with Japan & the USA which means any vehicle built in the USA or Japan and is shipped to Australia directly from the country of manufacturer will allow you to avoid paying any duty by simply filling in one extra document.

 Luxury Car Tax:

-Applies on vehicles that exceed the allowable Luxury Car Tax threshold which is currently A$60,316 based on the vehicle sell price less duty, GST or LCT.
+Applies on vehicles that exceed the allowable Luxury Car Tax threshold to see the current LCT threshold please CLICK HERE based on the vehicle sell price less duty, GST or LCT.
 Luxury Car Tax is payable at 33%

 10% GST applies on all imported vehicles